KobeW50/visiontq.github.io/_tabs/about.md

 order: 4
 ---

+# About Me

-I’m Tariq or T for short.
-I have big goals and a drive to keep learning and building.
+**I’m Tariq — or just T for short.**
+I’m driven by big goals and a constant desire to learn, create, and grow.

-Right now, I’m studying a mix of science and tech, possibly heading toward a future in medicine if God wills.
-On the tech side, I’m exploring coding more deeply and expanding my skills across different areas of IT.
+Right now, I’m studying a mix of science and technology, with an eye on a future in medicine if God wills.
+I also plan to get into coding and IT, but I’ve put that on hold until I get a proper laptop.
+Until then, I’m focusing on other areas I can improve.

-Outside of studying, I enjoy writing about the things I like.
-I also focus on breaking down guides and content in a way that’s easy to understand and useful for everyone.
+Outside of school, I enjoy writing about the things I explore.
+I break down complex topics into simple, clear guides so they’re useful to anyone — whether it’s about tech, gaming, or something I find interesting.

-This site is where I share my thoughts and anything I find interesting along the way.
+This site is where I document that journey — thoughts, tutorials, tools, and everything in between.

+## My Current Goals

+- Get a laptop so I can start learning coding, beginning with Python
+- Read and finish interesting books across different topics
+- Improve my English fluency the right way
+- Shift my semi-American accent toward a clear British accent
+- Plan and sketch out ideas I want to build through code later

-Thanks for stopping by.
+**Thanks for stopping by**